PaulEunKim/dvhope/README.txt

 # EXECUTION

-The following steps run a webserver to view the html.
+The following steps run a webserver to view the html
-Alternatively, you can open CODE/demo/index.html in a browser after cloning the project.

 1. Clone the repository and change the directory